 - In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
 Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
-In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase. - 14.
-Start the engine, and then let it idle for several minutes while checking it for oil leakage.
-If oil is leaking, immediately turn the engine off and check for the cause. - 15.
-Turn the engine off, and then check the oil level and correct it if necessary. - 16.
-Install the engine guard by installing the screws.
+In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase. - Start the engine, and then let it idle for several minutes while checking it for oil leakage.
+If oil is leaking, immediately turn the engine off and check for the cause.

+Turn the engine off, and then check the oil level and correct it if necessary.